Coconut Cream Pie (From-Scratch)

 • In a medium saucepan, combine half-and-half, coconut milk, eggs, sugar, cornstarch and salt.
 Bring to a boil over LOW medium heat (using a double-boiler works best), whisking constantly.

-Sauce pan with creamy liquid and whisk.
+Sauce pan with creamy liquid and whisk to make coconut cream pie.

 • When it starts to boil a little bit and thickens up to about the consistency of a thick pudding (this takes about 15-20 minutes so BE PATIENT), remove from heat.